 The use of a horseshoe as protective and a good luck symbol goes back many centuries so it is good feng shui to have it in your home.
 The iron horseshoe has a long history as a powerful good luck charm in most Western countries, as well as in India.

 The horseshoe is usually placed outside the front door (and above it) as a protection symbol, but there is no restriction against placing it inside the front door.
-So, you can use your own judgement and aesthetic criteria for what looks best with your specific home style and decor.
+So, you can use your own judgment and aesthetic criteria for what looks best with your specific home style and decor.

-1. Choose a worn horseshoe rather than a new one.
+- Choose a Worn Horseshoe Rather Than a New One.
 An actual, worn horseshoe will be infused with powerful energy as it was used to protect the horse over a long period of time.
 It will also carry a strong energy imprint of the horse - a strong, free-spirited and powerful animal with rich feng shui symbolic energy.

-To answer your question about having a horseshoe over a West facing front door, we need to briefly look at the five feng shui elements and their importance in creating a good feng shui house.
+If placing a horseshoe over a West facing front door, we need to briefly look at the five feng shui elements and their importance in creating a good feng shui house.
 The bagua, or the feng shui energy map, helps one define the right feng shui elements for specific areas of a home.

 So, when you are considering placing a specific feng shui cure in a specific area of a house, you will first try to define the element of your cure.
-The most common expressions of feng shui elements are colours and shapes, as well as, of course, the actual material of your chosen cure.
+The most common expressions of feng shui elements are colors and shapes, as well as, of course, the actual material of your chosen cure.

-- a metal wind chime is obviously a Metal element cure
+- A metal wind chime is obviously a Metal element cure.

-- a crystal is an expression of the Earth feng shui element
+- A crystal is an expression of the Earth feng shui element.

-- a wooden table or a plant is a feng shui Wood element decor
+- A wooden table or a plant is a feng shui Wood element decor.

-- a fountain belongs to the Water feng shui element
+- A fountain belongs to the Water feng shui element.

-- a fireplace or a candle bring strong Fire element energy.
+- A fireplace or a candle bring strong Fire element energy.